dszakallas/ldbc_snb_datagen_blogpost/readme.md

 # Next steps

 The next improvement is refactoring the serializers so they use Spark's high-level writer facilities.
-The most compelling benefit is that it will make the jobs fault-tolerant, as Spark maintains the output integrity in the face of task failures.
-This makes Datagen more resilient and opens up the possibility to run on less reliable hardware configuration (EC2 spot nodes on AWS) for additional cost savings.
+The most compelling benefit is that it will make the jobs fault-tolerant, as Spark maintains the integrity of the output files in case the task that writes it fails.
+This makes Datagen more resilient and opens up the possibility to run on less reliable hardware configuration (e.g. EC2 spot nodes on AWS) for additional cost savings.
 They will supposedly also yield some speedup on the same cluster configuration.

 As already mentioned, the migration of the update stream serialization was ignored due to problems with the original code.
 Ideally, they should be implemented with the new serializers.